krujos/goservice/README.md

 After that I pushed the app again and it worked as expected, cf started it, health checks passed and I could `curl` widgets to my hearts content.

 I'm not sure how you ended up in this situation I suspect it's because an unusual workflow by creating code without repo or something that caused Godep to use "." as the import path.
 Was it maybe that the project was initially in the root directory of $GOPATH?
 Godep got really confused and did the wrong thing, at least as far as CF is concerned, and I don't think it makes sense to be self referential given go's import semantics... curious for others thoughts here.
 I'm noodling on what I want to do to handle this case in the future.
 I think we should catch it in the buildpack and error out (as three hours and having to know a lot about go conventions is a little much for troubleshooting), but I'd like to figure out how we got here before I submit that to the team.

+# Summary / Lessons learned

+* Lean on your intuition about how your language / framework is supposed to work, that gives you a way to navigate the buildpack
+* Build to standards, the buidpacks assume you have
+* Pay attention to the meaning of [exit codes](http://tldp.org/LDP/abs/html/exitcodes.html), even if you don't get sufficent logs
+* Read the buildpack source code early on, it's will verify your assumptions and you can add logging to it by extending it.
+  * consider PR'ing useful logging and diagnostics back in!
+* Look at working examples, espically for generated code and configuraion

 # Other stuff I tried
 I tried a couple of things and failed as an experiment.
 At first I thought it might be that you had [app.go instead of main.go.
 But that made no difference](https://github.com/krujos/goservice/commit/a217dffeb82704d07560349ca5023d25ee974331)